google/comprehensive-rust/src/webassembly/import-method.md

 # Import a Javascript method

-Since WASM runs in the browser, we will want to interact directly with Javascript APIs from Rust.
+Since Wasm runs in the browser, we will want to interact directly with Javascript APIs from Rust.
 For instance `println!` will not log to the javascript console, so we need to use `console.log`.
 Similarly, we want to be able to call `alert`.
 This works the same way as FFIs with C.